enterspeedhq/enterspeed-docs/docs/reference/js/Intro.md

 # Intro

 :::info
-JavaScript schemas are still in preview.
+JavaScript schemas are currently in preview.
 Contact us if you would like to try it out.
 :::

 With JavaScript schemas, you can do everything you can do with JSON schemas and more.